Best of the Letters From 2014

 COGWA invented themselves as a ponderous, bureaucratic organization right from the start.
 They say they want to preach the Gospel, but they get in their own way so much and make everything so labor intensive.

 It’s okay though, they don’t have anything new to say that the old-WCG and most of it’s splinters haven’t already been saying for decades, most of which has almost no impact in today’s world.

-Comment: Also read: Why the Church of God, a Worldwide Association Will Splinter and Come to Nothing (2-2-11 letter to ESN) and Info on COGWA at end of our UCG-AIA article.
+Comment: Also read: Why the Church of God, a Worldwide Association Will Splinter and Come to Nothing (February 2, 2011 letter to ESN).

 January 20, 2014